How to Move to Italy from the USA

 Employment Visa

-For workaholics seeking to know how to move to Italy as an American, the only route is if you are employed by a company that specifically caters to nulla osta.
+For workaholics seeking to know how to move to Italy from the USA, the only route is if you are employed by a company that specifically caters to nulla osta.
 Nulla osta is basically a document that allows non-Italian immigrants to work; without it or working for a company that doesn’t appeal a nulla osta won’t get you the visa.

 Elective Visa

 An elective visa works only if you’re retired or have passive income because immigrants with this visa are not permitted to work under any circumstances.
-This usually works for folks seeking retirement or those who are able to afford the lifestyle without having to work and are actively looking into how to move to Italy as an American.
+This usually works for folks seeking retirement or those who are able to afford the lifestyle without having to work and are actively looking into how to move to Italy from the USA.

 Dual citizenship visa